rogerespel/ewts-js/README.md

 let ewts = new EwtsConverter({ check_strict: false, leave_dubious: true, sloppy: true });
 ```

+# TibetanPhonetics options

+`get_phonetics` accepts an optional object with named options:

+- `style`: one of 'thl', 'lotsawahouse', 'rigpa', 'lhasey', 'padmakara'
+- `lang`: 2-letter language code, for styles that have language variants (ex. 'en', 'es')

+See the code for lots of other options allowing fine control of phonetics generation.

+The `phonetics` method takes a string (Tibetan Unicode or EWTS), and an optional `options` object.

+Unless you're using a better external tokenizer, always pass the option `{ autosplit: true }`.

 # Code and history

 The first version of this code was [written in Perl](https://www.lotsawahouse.org/Static/Lingua-BO-Wylie-dev.zip)
-around 2008, followed in 2010 by a [Java port](https://github.com/buda-base/ewts-converter) at the request of
+around 2008.
+In 2010 the EWTS/Unicode converter was [ported to Java](https://github.com/buda-base/ewts-converter) at the request of
 [TBRC](https://tbrc.org/), now [BDRC](https://www.bdrc.io/).

-The Java code was then ported to other languages by different groups:
+This Java code was then ported to other languages by different groups:
 - [Python port by Esukhia](https://github.com/OpenPecha-dev/pyewts)
 - [C# port by radiantspace](https://github.com/radiantspace/WylieCS)
 - [Another Python port by radiantspace](https://github.com/radiantspace/WyliePy)
 - JavaScript ports from [BDRC](https://github.com/buda-base/jsewts), [Ksana Forge](https://github.com/ksanaforge/wylie)
 and [Karmapa Digital Toolbox](https://github.com/karmapa/wylie)

-This is a new JavaScript port going back to the original Perl code, but incorporating some of the improvements
+This JavaScript port was done in 2021, going back to the original Perl code, but incorporating some of the improvements
 done by various groups.

-It is written in modern and idiomatic JavaScript as of 2021.
+Phonetics generation was added to this project in 2025, also ported from the original perl with the help of AI.

-# Files
+# License

-## Main conversion library

-The raw code that implements the conversion between EWTS and Unicode is contained
-in the file `src/EwtsConverter.mjs`, implemented as a pure ES6 module.

-## Transpiled library

-The same library, transpiled by Babel for wider compatibility, is contained
-in the file `lib/EwtsConverter.js`.

-Should be compatible with all recent browsers as well as Node.

-## Sample SPA

-The files `src/index.js` and `src/ewts.html` implement a tiny, self-contained
-single page app for online conversion bewteen EWTS and Unicode.

-This is packed by Webpack into the `dist` folder, ready to publish.

-The online converter can be found on [LotsawaHouse](https://www.lotsawahouse.org/Static/tools/ewts.html).
+Apache 2.0.